rbisschops/homeassistant_old/README.md

 * [Zigbee2MQTT](https://koenkk.github.io/zigbee2mqtt/), great development for getting rid of most of the propietary bridges.
 I use it for all my ZigBee devices except for Hue.
 * [Mosquitto](https://mosquitto.org/), my favorite MQTT Broker.
 Used for exchanging data between a lot of applications and from the outside world (through the reverse proxy).
 * [Domoticz](https://www.domoticz.com/), for test mainly, not really made for containerizing so stopped moving there with Domoticz.
-* [Node-RED](https://nodered.org), Flow based programming, an intuitive addition to both Home Assistant and Domoticz (or any other home automation system).
+[Node-RED](https://nodered.org), flow based programming, an intuitive addition to both Home Assistant and Domoticz (or any other home automation system).
 * [InfluxDB](https://www.influxdata.com/), a time series database.
 Installed, tested with Domoticz but not used yet.
 * [Grafana](https://grafana.com/), analytics and monitoring.
 Installed, tested with Domoticz but not used yet.
 * [Traefik](https://traefik.io/), reverse proxy for secure access from the outside world.